 Hammer home variable assignment and ‘state’

-Learn some of the keyboard shortcuts (for pipe and assignment as a minimum).
+Learn some of the keyboard shortcuts (running code with control+enter for pipe and assignment as a minimum).
 Also learn where the backtick and tilde keys are.

 Organising code for reproducibility: sequential nature of processing (libraries at the top).
 Getting a script to run ‘in one’ from top to bottom* See notes below.